great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 - The command will display this message when done: `Your config file appears valid!`.

 - Rename your Expectation Suites to make them compatible with the new naming.
-Save this Python code snippet in a file called `update_project.py`, then run it using the command: `python update_project.py PATH_TO_GE_CONFIG_DIRECTORY`:
+Save this Python code snippet in a file called `update_project.py`, then run it using the command: `python update_project.py PATH_TO_GX_CONFIG_DIRECTORY`:

 ```python
     # !/usr/bin/env python3